wenqili/flyby-squarespace/README.md

 In this flyby, the first 5 to 10 minutes, we will go through some basic settings for Squarespace, which is alternative way to Wordpress and github static page.

-Then, we will learn some quick and dirty ways to set up your portfolio and ITP blog seperately, set up analytics, embed creative coding sketches, embed PDF resume and customize your own template.
+Then, we will learn some quick and dirty ways to set up your portfolio and ITP blog separately, set up analytics, embed creative coding sketches, embed PDF resume and customize your own template.

 This Flyby will also cover some tools and resources to make your portfolio.
 It's time to start your 100 days of internship application.

-### Problems that will be solved
+### Problems to solve
 ---
 1. How to set up a well-designed personal portfolio website without strong design and programming skills.